 Step 6 of answering ‘ how to write a book title ‘

 An ideal book title is one that is short and concise.
-Non-fiction (especially academic books) might stipulate a longer form of book title.
+Non-fiction (especially academic books) might stipulate a longer form of a book title.
 But that is because of the nature of contents in the book that have to inform the reader about it.
 Longer titles are usually not apposite for fictional works.
-So, titles like “Bride” and “Ruined” is succinct and tells you everything you need to know in the title.
+So, titles like “Bride” and “Ruined” is brief and tells you everything you need to know in the title.

-Write down all the ideas that come to your mind
+Write down all the ideas that come to your mind.

 Step 7 of answering ‘ how to write a book title ‘

 When you have brainstormed enough and followed all the steps that I have mentioned here, your mind would be flooded with ideas.
 So?

 You might come up with something still better.

 That’s by trying a combination of every idea that has struck you till now.
 The general advice that I give for improving your writing skills is applicable here as well.